I once asked an acquaintance – let’s call him ‘Oscar’ – how he felt about losing custody of his dog. He shrugged and replied, ‘These things happen.’

 When people ask us what we are feeling and we reply,‘Nothing’, our answer indicates not that we have no emotions, but rather, that we aren’t yet good at identifying them.
 Perhaps we think emotions are frivolous things and more trouble than they’re worth.
-We might also be concerned that if we feel emotions, we may again experience the pain we used to feel.
+Or, we might be concerned that if we feel emotions, we may again experience the pain we used to feel.

 The trouble is, when we rely solely on logic we deny ourselves emotional release, whether it be in joy or in pain.
 A big part of us doesn’t get to see the sun, and it doesn’t get to blossom.
 Identifying the emotions we are feeling may sound scary, and may in some cultures be considered unmanly, but it is safe and it is manly.
 It just takes getting used to, that’s all.

 The more adept we become at recognising our own emotions, the better we become at dealing with them.
-Our confidence in ourselves grows, and we also feel safer – not because we are protecting ourselves, but because we have lost the need to protect ourselves.
+Then our confidence in ourselves grows.
+And, we feel safer – not because we are protecting ourselves, but because we have lost the need to protect ourselves.

-So, the next time you are tempted to say ‘I don’t feel anything in particular’, or ‘I don’t care’, or ‘I feel nothing’, search within yourself for an emotion.
+So, the next time you are tempted to say ‘I don’t feel anything in particular’, or ‘I don’t care’, or ‘I feel nothing’, or ‘no problem’, search within yourself for an emotion.
 Any emotion.
 Even if it’s just an atom of an emotion, say it!

 Jim: ‘How do you feel about your car being stolen?’

 Mel: ‘I’ll get used to it.’
 (Incorrect – that’s an opinion, a thought.)

 Mel: ‘No problem.’
 (Incorrect – Mel is not expressing what she is feeling.)